Blog

 ServeServe RoboticsSidewalk50 lbsPartnership model

-Nuro R3NuroRoad (autonomous vehicle)500 lbsCommercial fleet
+Nuro R3NuroRoad (AV)500 lbsCommercial fleet

 ScoutAmazonSidewalk50 lbsAmazon exclusive